jennyzhzihi/fathomless-shelf-11440/README.md

   and [examples](https://github.com/bokeh/bokeh/tree/master/examples/embed).
 - Make the plot visible on your website through embedded HTML or other methods - this is where Flask comes in to manage the interactivity and display the desired content.
 - Some good references for Flask: [This article](https://realpython.com/blog/python/python-web-applications-with-flask-part-i/), especially the links in "Starting off", and [this tutorial](https://github.com/bev-a-tron/MyFlaskTutorial).
+-I found this reference very helpful for the formating of the HTML template:https://pjandir.github.io/Bokeh-Heroku-Tutorial/